CardiacModelling/BenNevis/README.md

 According to wikipedia, the approximate coordinates for Ben Nevis are 216600, 771200 (which is in the NN17 square).

-An easy way to find places on the grid is with [https://britishnationalgrid.uk].
+An easy way to find places on the grid is with https://britishnationalgrid.uk.
-Another nice map with BNG coordinates is [https://explore.osmaps.com], and a great map without BNG coordinates can be found at
+Another nice map with BNG coordinates is https://explore.osmaps.com.
+A a great map without BNG coordinates can be found at https://opentopomap.org.

 ### The sea